didierfranc/redux-react-starter/README.md

-# react-async-starter
+# redux-react-starter

-This repository contains the minimal app to get started with `redux`, `react`, `hot-reloading` `async function` and other great stuffs.
+This repository contains the minimal app to get started with `redux`, `react`, `hot-reloading`, `async function` and other great stuffs.

 ## What's inside ?